therealsylaucoin/cleverKitchen/README.md

 Users can search for ingredients that they already have on hand in order to find recipes that include these ingredients.
 The user will be presented with a variety of recipes sorted in order of missing ingredients (ascending).
 Users can then view the recipe directly on the page, or they can access the source url.

-### What more could it do?

-Opprtunities for improvement include:
-- Refined error handling achievable by investing more time in replicating error cases.
-- A variety of sorting options for the recipe suggestions (diet, ingredients used, cost, not including, etc.).
-- Additionaly functionality such as a grocery list feature allowing users to add the missing ingredients directly to a list, their email, etc.

-### Additional notes
-All in all, I had a really fun time building this.
-I had fun building something that serves a real purpose and that many people can relate to: what to eat.
-I also had a fun time exploring with colours that are a bit outside of my usual bright/flashiness.
-I'm pretty happy with the result, considering the amount of time I spent on it.
-Excited to hear back!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).